 Dartmouth prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the Dartmouth community.
-Toward that end, Dartmouth issues this statement of policy to inform the campus community of our prevention strategies, programs to address domestic violence, dating violence, sexual assault, and stalking as well as the procedures for institutional disciplinary action in such cases, which will be followed regardless of whether the incident occurs on or off campus.
+Toward that end, Dartmouth issues this statement to inform the campus community of our prevention strategies and programs to address domestic violence, dating violence, sexual assault, stalking, and other prohibited forms of sexual and gender-based harassment as well as the procedures for institutional response and disciplinary action in such cases.
+Regardless of whether the incident occurs on or off campus, Dartmouth will follow the Dartmouth College Policy on Sexual and Gender-based Misconduct and related procedures.

 At Dartmouth, we value integrity, responsibility, and respect for the rights and interests of others, all central to Dartmouth's Principle of Community.
 We are dedicated to establishing and maintaining a safe and inclusive campus where all have equal access to the educational and employment opportunities Dartmouth offers.
 We strive to promote an environment of sexual respect, safety, and well-being.
-In its policies and standards, Dartmouth demonstrates unequivocally that sexual assault, gender-based harassment, domestic violence, dating violence, and stalking are not tolerated in our community.
+In its policies and standards, Dartmouth demonstrates unequivocally that sexual assault, sexual and gender-based harassment, domestic violence, dating violence, and stalking are not tolerated in our community.